subashsn/npm-placeholder/README.md

 # npm-placeholder

-This is a placeholder package to prevent name-squatting in the npm package registry.
+This is a placeholder package to prevent name-squatting in the [npm](https://www.npmjs.com/) package registry.

+It contains no code, has no dependencies, and serves no other purpose.